gkaguirrelab/gkaModelEye/ellipse/README.md

 > Levente Hunyadi, "Estimation methods in the errors-in-variables context", PhD dissertation, submitted in 2013 to the Budapest University of Technology and Economics.

-The original routines can be found here:
+The original routines may be found here:

 https://www.mathworks.com/matlabcentral/fileexchange/45356-fitting-quadratic-curves-and-surfaces